paulrobertlloyd/paulrobertlloyd-v3/source/_posts/journal/2013-06-06-works_well_with_others.markdown

 date: '2013-06-06 00:00:00 +0000'
 excerpt: A brief thought about collaboration.
 tags:
-  - Responsive Web Design
-  - Web Design
+  - Web design
-  - Web Development
+  - Web development
 ---
 Four years ago, I was hired by Clearleft as a visual designer.
 Although it was recognised that I could write good front-end code, the nature of projects at that time meant different roles were segregated.
 After all, it is easier to manage projects when the component parts -- user experience, visual design, and front-end development -- can be pieced together like a jigsaw.